TimL20/icinga2api_py/doc/12_Basic_API_Client.md

 <apiclient object>    .     status      .
 IcingaApplication    .    get          ()
 ```
 It just means:
-- Use this initialized API client (that's obvious) and it's given base URL
+- Use this initialized API client (that's obvious) which knows things as the base URL and authentication
 - Add /status to the known base URL
 - Add /IcingaApplication to the URL
 - Override HTTP method with GET (X-HTTP-Method-Override is used)
-- Fire the request (these are the brackets, the returned APIResponse is called)
+- Fire the request (these are the brackets, as a APIRequest fires when it's called)

 So that will just build the URL &lt;baseurl&gt;/status/IcingaApplication, overrides the HTTP method with get and fires
 the request (on the API session).
 If you like to look closer, leave out the brackets after the HTTP method, that will
-give you a `icinga2api_py.models.API.Request`.
-The API.Request objects are callable, and will fire the requests on
+give you a `icinga2api_py.models.APIRequest`.
+The APIRequest objects are callable, and will fire the requests on
 call.

 As you can see, you usually just build a URL with converting the / in the URL to a dot here.
 But there are sometimes